debovema/maven-auto-releaser/README.md

 ## What it does ?

-The Maven auto releaser is a tool to automate the release process of large and complex Maven projects — especially those with a multi-level hierarchy — using Git as Source Code Management tool.
+The Maven auto releaser is a tool to automate the release process of large and complex Maven projects — especially those with a multi-level hierarchy — using Git as their Source Code Management tool.

 ## How it works ?